grafana/integration-sample-apps/catchpoint/README.md

 - `make defaultconfig`: Initializes the configuration file with default values for cloud-init templates.
 - `make render-config`: Generates the `cloud-init.yaml` configuration file using the defined variables.
 - `make run-catchpoint-multipass`: Creates VMs and sets up the Catchpoint Exporter.
+- `make port-forward`: Starts port-forwarding for the Prometheus exporter.
+- `make run-metrics`: Runs the `post_metrics.py` script to generate load.
 - `make fetch-prometheus-metrics`: Fetches metrics from the Prometheus exporter and saves them to a local file.
 - `make clean`: Deletes all created VMs and performs cleanup.